ti-uni-bielefeld/T-SIMD/README.md

 Other contributors are: Jonas Keller, Markus Vieth, Adam Marschall, Jan-Lukas Wolf, Lukas Schiermeier, and Moritz Breipohl.

+Their specific contributions are noted in the source code.

+# License

+**T-SIMD** is licensed under the license contained in the files `LICENSE` and `LICENSE.doc` .

 # Contact and Bug Reports

 Please report any bugs or errors found to [Ralf Möller](http://www.ti.uni-bielefeld.de/html/people/moeller/) (moeller@ti.uni-bielefeld.de).